Ukraine

 • the people of the Ukraine and especially for the children in dire circumstances;

-• the seminaries as they promote greater discernment among Christians, encourage, reach out to cult followers, and plant multiple churches based on sound doctrine;
+• the seminaries as they promote greater discernment among Christians, encourage, and plant multiple churches based on sound doctrine;

 • peace and reconciliation in a culture ravaged by war, which is continuing to some degree to this date; and